Agency: Too Much Left Unsaid

 After the Fact

-I’ve had the privilege of hearing the inspiring Tom Lockwood twice before: at the British Milton Seminar in 2008, and at his Chatterton Lecture on John Donne in 2009 (I’m heard 67 minutes in).
-His recent presentation at Leicester’s Early Modern Seminar on ‘agency’ presented a particular conundrum which is encountered – as often happens – in study and life combined.
+I’ve had the privilege of hearing Tom Lockwood twice before: at the British Milton Seminar in 2008, and at his Chatterton Lecture on John Donne in 2009 (below – I’m heard 67 minutes in).

-What agency do words have after the fact?
-If something is said too late, does it matter that it was said at all?
+His recent presentation at Leicester’s Early Modern Seminar on ‘agency’ presented a particular conundrum: what agency do words have after the fact?
+If something is said too late, was it worth saying it at all?
 What if something is not said, or revealed too late?

-It is agency that distinguishes Andrew Marvell from the typical manuscript poet.
-It is thanks largely to attribution that we know Marvell wrote ‘occasional’ poems in his early career.
-Other occasional poems of his may never have been seen by their addressee.
+It is agency that distinguishes Andrew Marvell (1621-1678) from the typical manuscript poet.
+Occasional poems of his may never have been seen by their addressee.
+Who was the enigmatic ‘Horatian Ode’ written for, for example?
+Did anyone get to read it during his lifetime?

-Agency holds all of the power here, but it’s unreachable.
-Manuscript expert Harold Love says that the poem was ‘almost definitely meant to reach Cromwell’s hands’, but this is purely guesswork.
-He’s using his reading of the poem to inform the agency because he’s unable to use the agency to inform a reading of the poem.
-We don’t know who it’s for, and so agency cannot tell us more about Marvell’s complicated personal and political sentiment in this most public of private poems.
+Answers to these questions could help us unpick the poem’s famous ambiguities – but they aren’t forthcoming.
+When manuscript expert Harold Love says that the ‘Horatian Ode’ was ‘almost definitely meant to reach Cromwell’s hands’, this is him using his reading of the poem to inform the agency because he’s unable to use the agency to inform a reading.

 In all these examples, the vastly differing circumstances render it different verse at different times.

-We don’t always have that chance.
-We just need to know a risk is worth taking.
+Whichever century we live in, sometimes we just need to know a risk is worth taking.

 Leave a Reply